T436436/Fabrication-of-microfluidic-device/README.md

 ## Mold Design

 The microfluidic channel was converted into an inverse mold so that the raised printed features would form recessed channels in the cured PDMS.
-The mold was exported as an STL file and prepared for printing in CHITUBOX.
+The mold was exported as an STL file and prepared for printing in CHITUBOX software.

 | Mold parameter | Value |
 |---|---:|